hoggmania/PoV-keycloak-authentication-delegation/doc/README.md

 In general, there seemed to be nothing special because assertions are transmitted in Back Channel in the private network.

 ### 4.2.1.1.
 Assertion Manufacture/Modification
 + Both keycloak's and the external authentication server's endpoints in Back Channel MUST be within the **same private** network so that no entity outside this network can access them, and mutually authenticated TLS connections SHOULD be used if necessary.
+As a quick remedy, I've add the switch for activating SSL Required for Back End Connmunication.

 ### 4.2.1.2.
 Assertion Disclosure
 same as 4.2.1.1.